Ne4nf/Agent-Memory/architecture.md

 - Query backfill strategy when fetchable image count is below threshold.
 - Cost tracking/reporting by task/session.
 - Asset URL TTL and retention policies.
+- Session store persistence strategy: current `SessionContextStore` is in-memory and does not survive process restarts.